lihaoyi/macropy/readme.md

     ...
 ```

 In these cases, `args` contains a list of additional arguments, a length-1 list containing the AST for `a`.
-This is used in (pattern matching)[#pattern-matching]'s switch macro.
+Multiple arguments works as you would expect, although named arguments, `*args* and `**kwargs` are not supported.
+This is used in [pattern matching](#pattern-matching)'s switch macro to indicate what value to switch on.

 ###`gen_sym`